 NEW ORLEANS — A federal judge has granted a delay in the sentencing of a former New Orleans police officer convicted of burning a car containing the body of a police shooting victim following Hurricane Katrina.

 Gregory McRae is serving a 17-year sentence in the burning of Henry Glover's body.
 But he must be re-sentenced because one charge on which he was convicted was tossed out by an appeals court.
 Two convictions related to the burning were upheld.

 McRae had been set for re-sentencing next month.
 But, attorneys agreed to a delay and the hearing was re-set Tuesday for Jan.
 21.

-Glover was shot at a strip mall being guarded by police four days after Katrina hit.
-Warren eventually was acquitted after testifying he feared for his life when he shot Glover because he thought he saw a gun in Glover's hand.
+Glover was shot by another officer four days after Katrina hit in 2005.
+The officer who shot Glover was acquitted after testifying that he thought he saw a gun in Glover's hand.